EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 This project compiles Neolink, Mosquitto MQTT Broker, and Python MQTT Client services in a Docker compose container.
 Neolink is a small program that acts as a proxy between Reolink IP cameras and normal RTSP clients.
 The neolink will communicate with the client through the MQTT Broker.

-The client has a scheduler loop that runs in the background to automatically capture images from different PTZ presets every noon (12.00) both when the infrared light is on and off (alternating between both).
-In addition to that, some manual controls are accessible when you attach to the service.
+The client has a scheduler loop that runs in the background to automatically capture images from different PTZ presets according to the configured time (from environment variables) alternating between both infrared filter mode (on/off).
+In addition to that, some manual controls are accessible and is required if you want to assign new PTZ presets.

 ## Setup